bijaydev/bijaydev.github.io/README.md

 ## About Me

 I am pursuing my Masters in Computer Science and Engineering at National Institute of Technology Karnataka,Surathkal.
+My areas of interest are Computer Networking, Machine Learning and Image Processing.
+For more details, check my [resume]().

 ## My Projects

 ### Implementation of MADPIE Algorithm in ns-3

-MADPIE is an Active Queue Management (AQM) mechanism developed to address the bufferbloat problem.
+PIE is an Active Queue Management (AQM) mechanism developed to address the bufferbloat problem.
+MADPIE algorithm was proposed to address the drawbacks of PIE, but exhaustive evaluation of MADPIE shows that it fails to achieve the same.
 Read more at [here](https://github.com/bijaydev/MADPIE).

 ### Implementation of Explicit Congestion Notification (ECN) in TCP over wireless network in ns-3